NPMs: Neural Parametric Models for 3D Deformable Shapes: Related Work

 Recent work in learning continuous implicit functions to represent shapes removes the explicit grid structure limitation, and shows strong promise in generating 3D shapes \cite{chen2019learning, genova2019learning, mescheder2019occupancyNet, michalkiewicz2019deep, park2019deepsdf, chibane2020implicit}.
 In particular, DeepSDF~\cite{park2019deepsdf} proposes a feed-forward network to predict an SDF value given a query location conditional on a latent code that represents the shape, trained in auto-decoder fashion.
 However, these approaches produce static surfaces that are not controllable, since shape and pose are entangled within a latent code.
 Our approach leverages the representation power of implicit functions to learn disentangled implicit spaces --one for shape and one for pose--, enabling controllable 3D models which can be used to fit dynamic data or generate new posed shapes through interpolation in the spaces.

 \paragraph{Learned representations for deformable shapes.} Recently, various learned approaches for representing deformable objects have been proposed \cite{groueix20183d, zhou2020unsupervised, niemeyer2019occupancyFlow, bhatnagar2020ipnet, bozic2020neuraltracking, bovzivc2020neural, li2020learning}.
 Groueix \etal~\cite{groueix20183d} proposes a learned, template matching approach.
 Zhou \etal~\cite{zhou2020unsupervised} learns disentangled shape and pose representations from datasets of registered meshes via a combination of self-consistency and cross-consistency constraints, without requiring expert knowledge in the dataset.
 Our \OURS{} also do not require any manual annotations, but, unlike \cite{zhou2020unsupervised}, we do not require a template nor registration of identities in the dataset to each other.
-Not being constrained by the fixed topology of a template enables our \OURS{} to represent complex detail and broader shape variety, such as clothed bodies.
+This enables our \OURS{} to represent complex detail and broader shape variety, such as clothed bodies; moreover, we further explore how our learned latent spaces can be optimized over at test time to fit to sparse observations.

 The recently proposed OFlow~\cite{niemeyer2019occupancyFlow} builds on the implicit 3D OccNet~\cite{mescheder2019occupancyNet} to learn 4D reconstruction from images or sparse point clouds.
 OFlow learns a temporally and spatially continuous vector field which assigns a motion vector to every point in space and time, opening a promising avenue for spatio-temporal reconstruction, but remaining limited to very short sequences.
 IP-Net~\cite{bhatnagar2020ipnet} presents an approach to combine learned implicit functions and traditional parametric models to produce controllable models of humans.
 An implicit network \cite{chibane2020implicit} predicts inner body surface and outer detailed surface, to which SMPL+D~\cite{alldieck2019learning, lazova2019360} is fit for controllability. \OURS{} also aim to provide a controllable model, but rather than using a SMPL basis, we learn a parametric model of disentangled shape and pose latent spaces which enable fitting by optimizing over the spaces jointly.